-"This is a suitable circuit for us, so I absolutely have to win.
+"This is a suitable circuit for us, so I have definitely to win.
 Even a second place would be a fallback that doesn't suit me.
-For tomorrow's tests I'm afraid that Lotus, especially with Mansell, can do a lot to get pole position: I'll defend myself.
+For tomorrow's qualifying, I'm afraid that Lotus, especially with Mansell, can do a lot to get pole position: I'll defend myself.
 For the race, on the other hand, I'm afraid of McLarens.
 They don't seem to have any problems, and if Lauda wins here too, or either Prost, the world championship is going badly for everyone, starting with us: the difference in points in their favor would risk becoming unbridgeable".

 Even the lawyer Gianni Agnelli, who suddenly entered the Ferrari awning when no one was waiting for him, after having walked around the dismantled cars for a long time and slowly, tells reporters:

 "I spoke to Ferrari yesterday.
 He was happy with Alboreto's time.
 After all, if there is a circuit where we are natural favorites, this is it.
 How will it go afterward?
 I don't know".

 The other Ferrari driver, René Arnoux, ruins the lap with the three soft tires and the only hard one with a spin, then finding traffic in the attempt with four soft tires.